Bulimia: 20th century

 Globally, bulimia was estimated to affect 3.6 million people in 2015.
 About 1% of young women have bulimia at a given point in time and about 2% to 3% of women have the condition at some point in their lives.
 The condition is less common in the developing world.
 Bulimia is about nine times more likely to occur in women than men.
 Among women, rates are highest in young adults.
 Bulimia was named and first described by the British psychiatrist Gerald Russell in 1979.

-At the turn of the century, bulimia (overeating) was described as a clinical symptom, but rarely in the context of weight control.
-Purging, however, was seen in anorexic patients and attributed to gastric pain rather than another method of weight control.

-In 1930, admissions of anorexia nervosa patients to the Mayo Clinic from 1917 to 1929 were compiled.
-Fifty-five to sixty-five percent of these patients were reported to be voluntarily vomiting to relieve weight anxiety.
-Records show that purging for weight control continued throughout the mid-1900s.
-Several case studies from this era reveal patients with the modern description of bulimia nervosa.
-In 1939, Rahman and Richardson reported that out of their six anorexic patients, one had periods of overeating, and another practiced self-induced vomiting.
-Wulff, in 1932, treated "Patient D", who would have periods of intense cravings for food and overeat for weeks, which often resulted in frequent vomiting.
+At the beginning of the 20th century, bulimia (overeating) was described as a clinical symptom in anorexic patients.
+Ludwig Binswanger published the description of a patient Irma in 1909 who at one point seems to have fulfilled modern-day diagnostic criteria for bulimia nervosa, although otherwise her symptoms were atypical.
+Mosche Wulff, in 1932, published a study of four patients with binge-eating.
+Of these, patient D would have periods of intense cravings for sweet and starchy food and overeat for weeks, which often resulted in frequent vomiting, while patient C binged and tried to lose weight without vomiting.
 Patient D, who grew up with a tyrannical father, was repulsed by her weight and would fast for a few days, rapidly losing weight.
-Ellen West, a patient described by Ludwig Binswanger in 1958, was teased by friends for being fat and excessively took thyroid pills to lose weight, later using laxatives and vomiting.
+Ellen West, a patient described by Ludwig Binswanger in 1944, was teased by friends for being fat and excessively took thyroid pills to lose weight, later using laxatives and vomiting.
 She reportedly consumed dozens of oranges and several pounds of tomatoes each day, yet would skip meals.
 After being admitted to a psychiatric facility for depression, Ellen ate ravenously yet lost weight, presumably due to self-induced vomiting.
-However, while these patients may have met modern criteria for bulimia nervosa, they cannot technically be diagnosed with the disorder, as it had not yet appeared in the Diagnostic and Statistical Manual of Mental Disorders at the time of their treatment.